Soft Tissue Therapy HNC/ Year 1 HND Sports Therapy

 Information on Tests / Auditions / Interview Requirements

-You must attend an information session which will take place in April or May, dates will be sent to you with your conditional offer.
-The session will include information on the course, a discussion on your suitability and a short practical activity.
+You must attend an information session, dates will be sent to you with your conditional offer.
+The session will include information on the course and a discussion on your suitability.
 Please prepare to discuss your career aspirations and fitness experience.

 Being able to achieve a suitable level of clearance through the PVG scheme will be expected of all applicants.